 A false accusation may be considered slander or libel depending on how it is made.
 Slander occurs when false information about you is written or published.
 Libel occurs when someone makes false accusations in public.
-Libel and slander are both considered defamation if they are made maliciously with the intent to harm your reputation.
+Both libel and slander are considered defamation if made maliciously with the intent to harm your reputation.
 Defamation is a crime, and anyone wrongfully accused has the right to clear their name.
-In fact, you may be able to file a lawsuit against the person who has harmed your reputation.
+The area of defamation and racism is complicated, but in some cases (if certain criteria are met), you may be able to file a lawsuit against the person who has harmed your reputation.
 It is also critical that you gather evidence at this point in case you decide to seek legal redress.
 Text messages, audio recordings, video recordings, publications, and other media will be useful in this case.